etendosoftware/docs/compiled_docs.md

     a primary key column defined in the application dictionary.
 This column does not need to be a real primary key in the database but it must hold unique values for each record of the view.

-The changeset for supporting views is linked to this issue.

 ####  SQL Functions in HQL